 Now, on to our time on Makemo.

 The first thing that struck us when we arrived was the characteristic yellow fences throughout the village.
-We’d seen them on other atolls, but here they were more pervasive and well maintained.
+We’d seen them on other atolls, but here they were more prevalent and better maintained.

 1. The Stunningly Clear Water

-We always appreciate the clarity of the water in the places we visit (The Bahamas and Caicos are two such standouts), but the beauty of the water at Makemo was unparalleled.
+We always appreciate the clarity of the water in the places we visit (The Bahamas and Caicos are two such standouts), but the beauty of the water at Makemo is unparalleled.

-It was one of the prettiest anchorages we’d ever stayed in.
+It is one of the prettiest anchorages we’ve ever stayed in.

 2. The Deep Sense of Community

-There seemed to be a tight bond between the people of Pouheva, Makemo’s primary village, with much of it centered around faith.
-There always seemed to be locals congregating at the main church on the atoll, the Church of St. Joseph.
+There seems to be a tight bond among the people of Pouheva, Makemo’s primary village, much of which centers on faith.
+Locals regularly congregate at the main church on the atoll, the Church of St. Joseph.

-We got to watch a group of high-school-aged youths there on a Saturday afternoon.
+We got to watch a group of high-school-aged youths here on a Saturday afternoon.

 On the interior, the chandeliers and altar embellishments were made from hundreds of mother-of-pearl shells collected in the local lagoon.